Impact of the Middle East Conflict on Inbound Travel to Germany

 • The focus of the GNTB market activities is on close monitoring of market developments and ensuring continuous presence.
 At the same time, exchange with relevant key accounts is being intensified in order to identify market changes at an early stage and respond flexibly.

-• [Updated in the version of April 22, 2026]: A study by market research firm MMGY from February 2026 shows that international travel intent among U.S. travelers is at a multi-year high: 36% of active U.S. leisure travelers plan to travel abroad within the next six months—the highest level since before 2020.
+• A study by market research firm MMGY from February 2026 shows that international travel intent among U.S. travelers is at a multi-year high: 36% of active U.S. leisure travelers plan to travel abroad within the next six months—the highest level since before 2020.

 • North American markets remain robust.
 Connectivity and demand remain stable, supported in part by the positive development of air connections between Europe and North America.